 Student discipline is a top priority for AFT-WV, and we have been encouraged by the interest in the topic by several legislative leaders.
 Senate Education Chairperson Amy Grady introduced a student discipline bill a few weeks ago.
 Committee Substitute for SB 614 specifies requirements for appropriate elementary behavior intervention and safety.
 It contains positive steps to address chronically disruptive or dangerous students from the elementary setting, while providing mechanisms to ensure their educational needs are met.
-The bill was passed by the Senate on Monday and moves to the House for consideration.
+The bill was passed by the Senate and awaits consideration by the House Education Committee.